Uriopass/Stacklang/README.md

 # Stacklang
-A Python3 interpreter for an home-made stack based language heavily inspired from PostScript
+An home-made interpreter written in Python3 for a custom stack-based language heavily inspired from PostScript

 ### How to install :
 1. Install python3 if you don't have it already